sjsyrek/maryamyriameliamurphies.js/README.md

 ## About

 **maryamyriameliamurphies.js** is a library of [Haskell](https://www.haskell.org)-style morphisms ported to JavaScript using [ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/) syntax.
-Also available as a [Node.js package on npm](https://www.npmjs.com/package/maryamyriameliamurphies).

 First published entirely by chance on St. Patrick's Day, 2016.

 ### How to install

 * Copy and paste the code.
 Go nuts.
-* `git clone` this repo, `npm install && npm run compile`, and `import` it into your projects.
+* `git clone` this repo and then execute `npm install && npm run compile` to compile the code.
-* [Install with npm](https://www.npmjs.com/package/maryamyriameliamurphies) locally `npm install maryamyriameliamurphies` or globally `npm -g maryamyriameliamurphies`.
+* [Install with npm](https://www.npmjs.com/package/maryamyriameliamurphies) `npm install --save-dev maryamyriameliamurphies`.

 ### How to use with npm if you clone

-- `npm test` Run Mocha tests on all files imported into `./test/index.js`.
-- `npm run compile` Run Babel on `./source/index.js` and output to `./distribution/index.js`.
+- `npm run compile` to run Babel on ES2015 code in `./source` and output transpiled ES5 code to `./distribution`.
+- `npm run lint` to run ESlint to check the source code for errors.
+- `npm test` to run Mocha on the test code in `./test`.
-- `npm run build` Test and compile.
+- `npm run cover` to run nyc on the source code and generate testing coverage reports.
+- `npm run doc` to run JSDoc to generate HTML documentation for the entire library.
+- `npm run bundle` to run Browserify to bundle the library for use in the browser.
-- `npm run lint` Run ESlint on all files imported into `/source/index.js`.
+- `npm run clean` to delete all files in `./distribution`.
+- `npm run build` to run `clean`, `compile`, `bundle`, and `doc` all at once.

-These commands require that you have certain npm packages installed.
+These commands require that you have certain [npm](https://www.npmjs.com) packages installed.
 See below.

 ### Description